The Future of End User Computing (EUC)

 Interestingly, the pandemic has accelerated and even forced digital transformation to happen in most companies.
-Digital transformation plans – i.e. plans to move workloads and operations to the cloud – that were sitting there gathering dust for several quarters or several years in some cases – have all of a sudden been dusted off and executed.
+Digital transformation plans – i.e. plan to move workloads and operations to the cloud – that was sitting there gathering dust for several quarters or several years in some cases – have all of a sudden been dusted off and executed.
 Sometimes in a matter of days or weeks.

-One aspect of digital transformation that impacts end-user computing in a fundamental way is a centralized desktop infrastructure also called Desktop Virtualization.
-In a basic sense, what this means is that the end user computing, storage, and applications are all moved to the cloud – with the user accessing the resources using a regular web browser.
+One aspect of digital transformation that impacts end user computing (EUC) in a fundamental way is a centralized desktop infrastructure also called Desktop Virtualization.
+In a basic sense, what this means is that the end-user computing, storage, and applications are all moved to the cloud – with the user accessing the resources using a regular web browser.

 Organizations realize that even after the worst of the pandemic is behind us, the stark reality is that a portion of their workforce will most likely continue to function from home.
-In such a situation, businesses are questioning the wisdom of entrusting each such employee with a high performing compute device – which has to be supported, patched, secured, and eventually replaced.
-Wouldn’t it be easier if the employee could use any old home device to whip open a web-browser and access a secure, company authorized, compute device in the cloud?
+In such a situation, businesses are questioning the wisdom of entrusting each such employee with a high-performing end user computing (EUC) device – which has to be supported, patched, secured, and eventually replaced.
+Wouldn’t it be easier if the employee could use any old home device to whip open a web browser and access secure, company authorized, end user computing (EUC) devices in the cloud?

 The concept isn’t new – and in its most elementary form, such an arrangement isn’t unlike a multi-user OS like a mainframe or a mini-computer allowing users login sessions to do their jobs.
 And indeed, such an arrangement is possible even today using Windows Server and Remote Desktop Services.

-A few things to keep in mind from a data protection standpoint.
+A few things to keep in mind from a End User Computing data protection standpoint

 - Firstly, remember just because the desktops are in the cloud, doesn’t mean they’re auto-protected somehow.
 Protection of data on those systems is still an organizational responsibility and isn’t usually the DaaS vendor’s responsibility